A Louisiana man killed 8 children, 7 of his own. His family said warning signs preceded the tragedy

 At 6:29 a.m., officers shot Elkins.
 He was pronounced dead at the scene just after 7 a.m., Smith said.

-Police — spread out across at least three crime scenes — were now starting to piece together why Elkins, who had posted a photo on Facebook of himself with his children after Easter service just weeks earlier, began his rampage.
+Police — spread out across at least three crime scenes — were now starting to piece together why Elkins, who was seen in a video on Facebook celebrating New Year’s Eve together with his wife, Christina Snow and some of their children, began his rampage.

 ‘Help me guard my mind and my emotions’